 As one of the most popular and recognised tourist attractions in the United Kingdom, the London Eye, or the Millennium Wheel, is a cantilevered observation wheel.
 Throughout the year, it is always booked up, and you can also purchase a block ticket with a reduced price for very popular attractions.

-In addition to enjoying the panoramic views, visitors are given the opportunity to take photos and videos from every angle on the ride thanks to its slow speed.
+In addition to enjoying the panoramic views, visitors are allowed to take photos and videos from every angle on the ride thanks to its slow speed.

-As the wheel turns slowly, you get to have a bird's eye view of the capital city main attractions which include, Tower of London, Tower Bridge, Big Ben/Westminster, Buckingham Palace and many more.
+As the wheel turns slowly, you get to have a bird's eye view of the capital city's main attractions which include, the Tower of London, Tower Bridge, Big Ben/Westminster, Buckingham Palace and many more.

 On the north bank of the River Thames is, the Tower of London which dates back to the 11th century.
 William the Conqueror built this castle in 1086, which is now a UNESCO World Heritage Site.
 For over 500 years, it was the royal palace residence.

-The castle is now visited for its history and the 140 Crown Jewels collection, which comprises of regalia and vestments used by British Kings and Queens over the course of the country's 800-year history.
+The castle is now visited for its history and the 140 Crown Jewels collection, which comprises regalia and vestments used by British Kings and Queens throughout the country's 800-year history.